 In the 1980's Roces and Rollerblade created inline skates as we know them today.
 But actually the first documented inline skates can be dated back to the 1800th century in London where John Joseph Merlin used them as a publicity stunt for the opening of his museum.
 The skates had wheels placed in a line like skates today but they didn’t have any brakes and couldn’t turn which resulted in a crash straight into a mirrored wall.

 It wasn’t until 1819 that the first inline skates were patented.
 However, just like the skates of Merlin, these inline skates did not have brakes and could not simulate the movements of ice skates which was the goal.
 Several attempts to make good, stable, rollerblades were made, but when roller skates came out in 1860, rollerblades moved to the background.
 They stayed there until the 1980’s where inline skates as we know them today were developed and marketed into a success.

-Roces was the first brand to mass-produce inline skates, but it was Rollerblade who made them popular.
-Therefore, rollerblades are synonym with inline skates in many countries.
+Roces was the first brand to mass produce inline skates, but through their marketing efforts Rollerblade was the one making sure they gained high popularity and gained ground.
+This is also the reason why rollerblades have become a synonym with inline skates in many countries.